sanger-pathogens/assembly_unicycler_short_read/README.md

 ## Generating a manifest

-Manifests supplied as an argument to `--input`, should be of of the following format:
+Manifests supplied as an argument to `--input` should be of of the following format:

 ```console
 ID,R1,R2